-27. If the ballot result is in favour of the transfer, then after the transferring union has sent its members the scrutineer's report or notified them of its contents (see paragraph 24 above), the unions may apply for registration of the instrument.
+21. If the ballot is in favour of the transfer, the employers' associations may apply for registration of the instrument.

-- 28. The application should be made on form CO(NI)10, accompanied by: - (i) two copies of the instrument of transfer; - (ii) two copies of any amendments to the rules of the receiving union adopted since the date of application for approval of the instrument; - (iii) evidence that such amendments have been properly made (e.g. a minute of the relevant rules revision meeting/conference or a copy of a written Article 83 memorandum); - (iv) a copy of the scrutineer's report; - evidence that copies of the scrutineer's report, or notification of its contents, have been sent to members of the transferring union; - (vi) a statutory declaration on form CO(NI)11 by the Secretary of the transferring union;
+- 22. The application should be made on form CO(NI)10, accompanied by: - (i) two copies of the instrument of transfer; - (ii) two copies of any amendments to the rules of the receiving employers' association adopted since the date of application for approval of the instrument; - (iii) evidence of how those rules have been adopted (e.g. a minute of the relevant rules revision meeting or a copy of a written Article 83 memorandum);

-(vii) a statutory declaration on form CO(NI)12 by the Secretary of the receiving union.
+- (iv) a statutory declaration on form CO(NI)11 by the Secretary of the transferring employers' association; - (v) a statutory declaration on form CO(NI)12 by the Secretary of the receiving employers' association.

-The Certification Office will supply copies of the relevant forms, at the time the notice to members is approved (paragraph 15 above).
+The Certification Office will supply copies of forms CO(NI)10, 11 and 12, at the time the notice to members is approved (paragraph 15 above).

-29. The Certification Officer cannot register the instrument earlier than six weeks after the application for registration is sent to him/her.
-Before or during those six weeks a member of the transferring union may complain to him/her on any of the grounds stated in paragraph 54 below, which are concerned mainly with voting arrangements.
-If the Certification Officer receives such a complaint he/she cannot register the instrument until the complaint has been finally determined or withdrawn.
+23. The Certification Officer cannot register the instrument earlier than six weeks after the application for registration is sent to him.
+Before or during those six weeks a member of the transferring association may submit a complaint on any of the grounds stated in paragraph 48 below, which are concerned mainly with voting arrangements.
+If the Certification Officer receives such a complaint the instrument cannot be registered until the complaint has been finally determined or withdrawn.

-30. As the time for making complaints ends six weeks from the date of application for registration of the instrument, the Certification Officer can require unions to take special steps to publicise the fact of the application.
-He/She must do so within seven days of receipt of the application.
+24. As the time for making complaints ends six weeks from the date of application for registration of the instrument, the Certification Officer can require employers' associations to take special steps to publicise the fact that the application has been made.
+He must do so within seven days of receiving the application.

-31. After registering the instrument the Certification Officer will return one copy endorsed 'Registered' to the receiving union.
+25. After registering the instrument the Certification Officer will return one copy endorsed 'Registered' to the receiving association.